 There’s a Lot to Gain from IoT

 Medical device manufacturers also stand to gain from IoT.
 Several QAD customers, like hearing aid manufacturer, Oticon, and retinal prosthesis manufacturer, Second Sight Medical, have expressed interest in the idea of providing software updates and patches through device connectivity.
 Some device manufacturers see a future where cardiac devices could be monitored real-time to ensure they are working properly and the ability to monitor devices like CT scanners or ultrasound equipment for servicing already exists.
 Still, there are skeptics.
 Several device manufacturers we spoke to, at our Explore 2016 Medical Device Roundtable, expressed concerns over the potential for foreign hackers to steal intellectual property.
 Their fears aren’t without merit.
 Cybercrime is a major concern for the healthcare industry, with more devices translating to more potential points of entry for hackers.
+This will cause more healthcare facilities to read more and become educated on cybersecurity and possibly VPN’s to keep IoT connected devices anonymous, effectively closing the “entry point” otherwise many devices could become effected.
 Criminals can use health data for prescription fraud, insurance fraud, identity theft and industrial espionage.
 According to the FBI’s Cyber Division, major intrusions into health care providers’ computer systems now are happening at the pace of two or three a day.